filecoin-project/FIPs/FIPS/fip-00XX.md

 ---

 ## Simple Summary
-- A Sector Duration Multiplier (SDM) is introduced for all newly-committed sectors, including Committed Capacity (CC) sectors and sectors containing storage deals.
+- A Sector Duration Multiplier (SDM) is introduced for all sectors, including Committed Capacity (CC) sectors and sectors containing storage deals.
 - A longer sector will have a higher Quality Adjusted Power than a shorter sector, all things equal.
 - The Duration Multiplier is multiplicative on the existing Quality Multiplier incentive (Filecoin Plus incentive).
 [Filecoin Plus](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0003.md) already offers up to a 10x multiplier for proving storage of data from verified clients.
 This FIP introduces an independent Duration Multiplier up to 5x.
 Thus, the maximum multiplier available to any sector will increase from 10x to 50x.
 - Sectors with higher Quality Adjusted Power as a result of the Sector Duration Multiplier and Quality Multiplier will require higher initial pledge collateral.
 - The minimum sector duration time will increase from 6 months to 1 year and the maximum sector duration will increase from 1.5 years to 5 years.
 The upper bound of [Deal Duration Bounds](https://github.com/filecoin-project/builtin-actors/blob/b5c101ab94f562ba43c1eca31bd1e73c6fc35794/actors/market/src/policy.rs#L33-L35) will increase to 5 years as well.
 - CEL and the community will monitor the network and look to increase the maximum sector duration in a future FIP if network conditions merit, pending community-driven support for such measures.
-- The SDM will only be available to sectors onboarded following the policy’s implementation.
-The SDM in this proposal will not be available to current sectors.
+- The SDM policy will apply at sector upgrade and extension
+- The termination fee cap will scale with the duration multiplier.

 ## Problem Motivation
 Currently, Storage Providers do not receive any additional compensation or incentives for committing longer term sectors (whether that be CC or storage deals) to the network.
 The protocol places equal value on 180 to 540 day sectors in terms of storage mining rewards.
 However, in making an upfront commitment to longer term sectors, Storage Providers take on additional operational risks (more can go wrong in a longer time period), and lock rewards for longer.
 Furthermore, in committing longer term sectors/deals, Storage Providers demonstrate their long-term commitment to the mission and growth of the Filecoin Network, and are more aligned with client preference for persistent storage.
 Therefore, the added value of longer-term sector commitments, coupled with the compounded operational/liquidity risks Storage Providers incur for committing longer term sectors should be compensated for in the form of increased rewards.